-I’m a qualified nutritionist using a holistic and whole food approach to health and wellbeing.
-I’m professionally registered as an associate nutritionist with Nutrition Society of NZ.
+I’m a NZ registered nutritionist using a holistic and whole food approach to health and wellbeing.
 I use evidence-based food and lifestyle approaches to create a foundation of health tailored to you.

 I work with you to explain important nutrients, quality ingredients, nutritional supplementation, and the biochemistry of both your food and your lifestyle, that will create tailored advice to reach your health goals.
-I have experience in many areas but I have a keen interest and specialise in fertility, hormonal health in women, healthy development of infants and toddlers and whole food lifestyles.
+I have experience in many areas but I specialise in fertility, hormonal health in women, healthy development of infants and toddler nutrition.

 I’m a foodie at heart, and believe that delicious food and nutrition absolutely go hand-in-hand.
 I spend most evenings in my kitchen creating and trying new things to share with my friends, my family, and my partner.
 This means you’re offered ideas around food that are not restrictive nor are they boring.

-If I’m not in the kitchen or renovating our home, I travel extensively, am a foster mama on a journey to create a blended family, and have a love for exercise, art history, dance and photography.
+If I’m not in the kitchen or renovating our home, I travel extensively, am a mama on a journey to create a blended family outside the pregnancy norm, and have a love for exercise, art history, dance and photography.
 While I definitely consider myself a humanitarian, my man is a surfer and an avid environmentalist and together we have a passionate desire to reduce the pollution of our oceans, destruction of forests, and are very vocal when it comes to eliminating plastics at every chance.

 My own diet is predominantly plant based and homegrown where I can, complimented with small amounts of organic, free-range and sustainable foods where required.
 I eat incredibly intuitively and do not follow or align myself to one type of diet.
 My weaknesses have always been coffee, caramel, and champagne and I enjoy these in small amounts without guilt.